Access Management

 Radcliff Access Management Subdivision Regulations.pdf

-The term "street connectivity" suggests a system of streets with multiple routes and connections serving the same origins and destinations.
+The term "street connectivity" refers to a system of streets with multiple routes and connections serving the same origins and destinations.
 Connectivity not only relates to the number of intersections along a segment of street, but how an entire area is connected by the transportation system.

 KYTC Street Connectivity Model Ordinance.pdf